aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

  Balady citron (Arabic: أترج بلدي‎) or Palestinian citron (Hebrew: הָאֶתְרוֹג הַפַּלֶשְׂתִּינִי‎) is a variety of citron or etrog grown in Israel for Jewish ritual purposes.
 ```

 We made a mistake in the search query by typing "citron" instead of "citroen" or "citroën".
 Despite the error, the semantic search was able to correctly identify the Citroën C5 as the most relevant result, with the highest semantic score.
-However, the lexical search returned a score of 0 for this entry and a score of 1 for a lemon fruit entry, which ended up being the top result with the combined score.
+However, the lexical search returned a score of 0 for this entry and a score of 1 for a "citron" lemon fruit entry, which ended up being the top result with the combined score.
 To prevent this kind of situation, we could maybe consider imposing a minimum threshold for the normalized semantic score.

+## Final remarks<a name="final_remarks"></a>

+- The quality of the search results is really difficult to evaluate since we did not use any retrieval validation dataset, to compare the results against.
+The convex combination method with theoretical minimum-maximum normalization appears to produce accurate and relevant matching results, based on our preliminary testing and analysis.

+- The chosen hybrid search method is straightforward to implement with DuckDB and sentence_transformers, to create an on-premise information retrieval prototype.
+It can be a good starting point for exploring more information retrieval techniques.
+Hugging Faces is such a great asset for anyone interested in natural language processing.

 ## References<a name="references"></a>